 Jasmine B.-Y. Sim is Associate Professor at the National Institute of Education, Nanyang Technological University, Singapore.
-She is also the Assistant Head for Research in the Curriculum Teaching and Learning Academic Group.
+She is also the Deputy Head at the Policy, Curriculum and Leadership Academic Group.
 She was awarded the Australian International Postgraduate Research Scholarship and the International Postgraduate Award in 2003 to pursue her doctoral studies at the University of Sydney, and subsequently obtained her PhD in 2007.
 Dr Sim also holds a Master of Education in Learning and Teaching from Harvard University, and a Bachelor of Arts (Upper Class Honours) in English and History from the Victoria University of Wellington.
 She was a recipient of the Ministry of Education Overseas Postgraduate Scholarship and the Singapore Government Scholarship.

 Currently, Dr Sim is the Principal Investigator of two Education Research Grants worth S$99,500 each, one to study how teachers enact the social studies curriculum and the other to inquire into patriotism.
 She is also a collaborator of the Leverhulme International Network Grant to study civic participation in comparative settings.
 Dr Sim is a member of the PISA 2018 Global Competence Expert Group, Book Review Editor of Citizenship Teaching and Learning, Associate Editor of Pedagogies: An International Journal, and sits in the Editorial Boards of London Review of Education, and the book series, Moral Development and Citizenship Education.